Few-Shot Segmentation via Cycle-Consistent Transformer: Experiments

 \subsubsection{Effect of Model Capacity}

 We can stack more encoders or increase the hidden dimension of encoders to increase its capacity and validate the effectiveness of our CyCTR.
 The results with different numbers of encoders (denoted as $L$) or hidden dimensions (denoted as $d$) are shown in Table~\ref{tab:blocks} and ~\ref{tab:channels}.
 While increasing $L$ or $d$ within a certain range, CyCTR achieves better results.
-Optimal $L$ and $d$ exist due to the limited amounts of data.
+We chose $L=2$ as our default choice for accuracy-efficiency trade-off.